Pleading not guilty in writing

-If you tell the court that you intend to plead not guilty, you may not need to attend the mention, but you will still need to attend court for the hearing of your case.
+If you tell the Court that you want to plead not guilty, you may not need to attend the mention, but you will still need to attend the hearing.

 If you use a Written Notice of Pleading to plead not guilty, you will need to include the following:

 - your name